MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/keyboard-shortcuts.md

 Most of the shortcuts are the same whether the operating system is Windows or macOS.
 However, some shortcuts differ for macOS.
 These shortcuts are indicated with brackets in the following sections.

 > [!NOTE]
-> In addition to the global keyboard shortcuts described in this topic, a number of business-specific shortcuts are available.
+> In addition to the global keyboard shortcuts described in this article, a number of business-specific shortcuts are available.
 For example, in the generic version of [!INCLUDE[prod_short](includes/prod_short.md)], F9 posts a document and Ctrl+F7 shows the ledger entries for a record when you open the record in a card.
-(These may be different in your solution.)
-The keyboard shortcut is shown in the tooltip for the action in question.
+This article includes some of the more common business-specific shortcuts, which are shown in italics.
+Be aware that the actual shortcuts may be different in your solution.
+In the user interface, the keyboard shortcut is shown in the tooltip for the action in question.

 ##  <a name="general-keyboard-shortcuts"></a><a name="Keyboard"></a> General Keyboard Shortcuts